fatiando/pooch/paper/paper.md

 authentication) and processing functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).

-To the best of the authors awareness, the only other Python software with some overlapping functionality is [Intake](https://github.com/intake/intake).
+To the best of the authors' awareness, the only other Python software with some overlapping functionality is [Intake](https://github.com/intake/intake).
 While Intake is powerful and can be used to manage large data archives, we argue that Pooch is has a simpler setup and meets the